 Adobe issued patches on Monday for two critical vulnerabilities in its Flash player found by employees of Google’s Security Team.

-The company issued the fixes outside of its normal patching schedule, which is the second Tuesday of the month in line with Microsoft’s monthly patch release.
+issued the fixes outside of its normal patching schedule, which is the second Tuesday of the month in line with Microsoft’s monthly patch release.

 Adobe’s applications are frequently targeted by hackers because of the large number of users worldwide that have applications and plugins such as Flash and Reader installed.

 Adobe classified the vulnerabilities as “priority two,” which means there are currently no known exploits — crafted attacks that take advantage of a software vulnerability — and the company does not expect exploits to quickly appear.
-Administrators are advised to update Flash within 30 days, according to the risk rating.
+Administrators are advised to update Flash within 30 days, according to the

 The vulnerable software version is 22.214.171.124 and earlier for Windows, Mac, Linux and Solaris operating systems, which should be updated to version 126.96.36.199.